Scone

 Scone has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified one major project likely affecting this region: Upper Hunter Energy Park, Aberdeen Valley Fair Commercial Development, AGL Pumped Hydro Projects at Glenbawn and Glennies Creek, Upper Hunter Battery Energy Storage System (BESS).
+AreaSearch has identified one major project likely affecting this region: Upper Hunter Energy Park, Aberdeen Valley Fair Commercial Development, AGL Pumped Hydro Projects at Glenbawn and Glennies Creek, and Upper Hunter Battery Energy Storage System (BESS).
+These projects are most relevant to the area.

 Professional plan users can use the search below to filter and access additional projects.